git-town/git-town/README.md

 ### git ship

-_Ships a finished feature._
+_Ships a finished feature.

-You have to be on the feature branch to ship.
+You have to be on the feature branch that you want to ship._

 * running the command: `git ship`<br>
 * abort the command when there are conflicts: `git ship --abort`